How to Install Firefox Beta and Nightly on Ubuntu Linux

 firefox --version

-Firstly, we need to remove the beta version of Firefox using the following command:
+First, remove the beta version of Firefox using the following command:

-sudo apt remove firefox
+sudo apt purge firefox -y

 sudo add-apt-repository --remove ppa:mozillateam/firefox-next -y

-sudo add-apt-repository ppa:mozillateam/ppa -y
+sudo add-apt-repository --remove ppa:mozillateam/ppa -y

 sudo apt update